 In a nutshell, to rotate in Canva, you’ll have to change the dimensions of your design.
 Don’t worry, it’s a lot easier than it sounds, so stick with me.

 The only tiny hurdle is, you need to have a Canva Pro membership in order to do so.
 But, you can grab a free trial here for 30 days if needed.
-I also like to mention that Fiverr is a great design resource if you have a project you’d just like to hand off to someone else like a freelancer who can complete it for you.
+I also like to mention that Fiverr and Upwork are great design resources if you have a project you’d just like to hand off to someone else like a freelancer who can complete it for you.

 As you can see, you must resize your design completely.
 Meaning, there isn’t a way to click a button and flip your canvas into a landscape orientation or into a vertical orientation.